Current postdoctoral researchers

 Dr. Raja Vadivelu is a Research Fellow in the 3D Cell Biology Division of the Queensland Micro and Nano Technology Centre (QMNC).
 He received his Ph.D. in 2017 under the supervision of Professor.
 Nam-Trung Nguyen at the QMNC Griffith University.
 His Ph.D. conceptualized floating liquid marble for growing 3D tissue and studying cell-cell interaction.
 Raja performed his undergraduate studies at the University of Malaya where he studied Genetics and Molecular biology.
 He then joined the University Putra to complete a Master degree in cell biology.
 He also spent 18 months as a research assistant at the Institute of Anatomy and Cell Biology, University of Freiburg, Germany, to develop cell transplantation model using 3D organotypic brain slice cultures.
 He then contributed to undergraduate teaching in subjects related to biomedical sciences at the University Tunku Abdul Rahman for 3 years.
 Dr. Raja Vadivelu’s has published 20 papers between 2012 to 2018 in Scientific Reports and other high-quality journals.
 He has been a recipient of a travel award from the International Society for Neurochemistry and Griffith University International Postgraduate Research Scholarship.
 Dr. Raja Vadivelu is interested in applying digital microfluidic platform for developing 3D in vitro model of cancer and 3D biofabrication strategies for regenerative medicine.
 He enjoys collaborating with researchers from different disciplines to develop new skills and solve new challenges.
 Currently, he is actively involved in understanding the interaction of breast stromal and cancer cells.
 Particularly, elucidating the interaction of anoiksis resistant breast cancer cells with the stromal cell.
 His other aims are to understand the effect of mechanical forces on cytoskeleton properties and mitochondrial mass of anoiksis resistant cancer cells.

-- Dr. Say Hwa Tan, 2015 to date, BSc, Meng (Nanyang Technological University), PhD (Max Plank Institute, University of Goettingen), currently ARC DECRA fellow at QMNC, Griffith University
+- Dr. Say Hwa Tan, 2015 to 2016, BSc, Meng (Nanyang Technological University), PhD (Max Plank Institute, University of Goettingen), currently ARC DECRA fellow at QMNC, Griffith University

 - Dr. Yap Yit Fatt, 2006-2009, BSc, MEng (University of Technology Malaysia), PhD (NTU), Droplet based microfluidics, currently Assistant Professor, Petroleum Institute, Abu Dhabi, United Arab Emirates.